primefaces/primefaces/docs/9_0/components/datatable.md

 RowKey must be a unique identifier from your data model and used by datatable to find the selected rows.
 By default, and if selection enabled, rowKey is set to his [identity hash code](https://docs.oracle.com/javase/8/docs/api/java/lang/System.html#identityHashCode-java.lang.Object-).
 You can either define your own key by using the rowKey attribute or by binding a data model which implements _org.primefaces.model.RowKeyAble_.
-For multiviewstate datatables, it's better to define a deterministic rowKey if you want to able to retrieve your previous selection.
+For multiviewstate datatables, it's better to define a deterministic rowKey if you want be to able to retrieve your previous selection.

 ## Dynamic Columns
 Dynamic columns is handy in case you can’t know how many columns to render.
 Columns